open-feature/community/README.md

 Contributor License Agreement or
 [Developer Certificate of Origin (DCO)](https://wiki.linuxfoundation.org/dco).
 By submitting pull requests submitters acknowledge they grant the [Apache License v2](./LICENSE) to the code and that they are eligible to grant this license for all commits submitted in their pull requests.

+## Governance

+Our goal is to join the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) as a sandbox project shortly after the inception of OpenFeature.
+Should it be accepted, the project will establish governance following CNCF recommended practices.
+Until then, a temporary governance charter can be found [here](./governance-charter.md).

 ## Code of Conduct